Aaron Eckhart: “I still have a lot to say”The serious-minded actor explains how living the simple life gives him a much greater sense of self

 He’s also an activist.
 Do you have a political message?

 I look at things more as a whole.
 When I do movies, I want to see how we all come together instead of how we’re all different.
-That is where my energies immediately go, whether it’s race or religion or politics.
+That is where my energies go, whether it’s race or religion or politics.
 I don’t like all the fighting.
 I like the message that we’re all the same.

 Has there been any role where you felt the power of that message?